matrix-org/matrix-spec-proposals/proposals/3824-oidc-aware-clients.md

 ## Alternatives

-Clients could assume that an `m.login.sso` is preferred directly from where [MSC2965](https://github.com/matrix-org/matrix-spec-proposals/pull/2965) OP discovery indicates OIDC is being used.
+Clients could assume that an `m.login.sso` is preferred directly from where [MSC2965](https://github.com/matrix-org/matrix-spec-proposals/pull/2965) OpenID Provider discovery indicates OIDC is being used.
 However, this might hamper some more custom configuration.

 The homeserver could only offer `m.login.sso` as the supported auth type but this would prevent non-SSO capable legacy clients from accessing the homeserver.